 This is something you get better at over time (which is why we cover it regularly in the Academy), but it’s a great way to find high-quality clients and get your business as healthy as possible.
 Get in the habit of hitting up just a few prospects a week and it’ll pay off especially if you start building relationships and circling back around regularly to see if they need support.
 Want to learn more?
 Start here.

 Agencies can be really broad or highly specialized.
 Use a search engine to find ones in your local area and niche.
-Make sure to maintain good relationships with your contacts there…agencies can be helpful in keeping a steady flow of income.
+Make sure to maintain good relationships with your contacts there and check in regularly…agencies can be helpful in keeping a steady flow of income.
 I like to pop in once every couple of months.